 The house is a beautifully maintained Victorian home (Second Empire Style – I know very little about Victorian style- missed that day in historical architecture, so it was interesting to hear about this subset of Victorian style).
 We met with the docents and quickly learned we were not on the same McCullough branch (darn), but the kids loved the connection none the less.
 Since we were due in Maine by the end of the day, we kept our tour to the gardens.
 Charlotte quickly fell in love with the miniature playhouse.

-It was all the further outbuildings that quickly caught my love.
+It was all the outbuildings that quickly caught my love.
 The house was built in 1864-65 and all the supporting buildings were kept to the same standard of maintenance as the home.
-The walled greenhouse was amazing, from the details of the brick back wall and the over grown rawness of the current unruly inhabitants.
+The walled greenhouse was so inspirational, from the details of the brick back wall and the sprawling rawness of the current vigorous inhabitants.

 There was a smaller scaled potting greenhouse and shed, and it was the charming antithesis of its grander scaled neighbor.